See the table below for grade specific information about the screener

 Preschool-Age

-The Pre-IPT Oral English Language Proficiency Test is the recommended screener for children entering Preschool, ages 3 to kindergarten enrollment age as defined in Section 10-20.12 of the School Code [105 ILCS 5/10-20.12] to determine students' English language proficiency and to identify students eligible to receive English Learner services.
+Prescribed screening procedures defined in IL Admin Code 228.10PDF Document for children entering preschool ages 3 to kindergarten enrollment age as defined in Section 10-20.12 of the School Code [105 ILCS 5/10-20.12] to determine students' English language proficiency and to identify students eligible to receive English learner (EL) services.
+Multiple vendors offer an English language screening instrument.

-Districts should use the guidance included in the pre-IPT Oral for purposes of placing students.
-All potential ELs screened with the Pre-IPT Oral that qualify for EL services need to be rescreened with the WIDA MODEL upon entering Kindergarten.
+Districts should use guidance for prescribed screening instruments that the vendor includes in the product for purposes of placing students (Fluent English Speaker score equivalent).
+All potential ELs identified with the prescribed screening procedures that qualify for EL services need to be rescreened with the WIDA Screener for Kindergarten upon entering kindergarten.

 Kindergarten